rgvlee/LazyCache.Testing/README.md

 # LazyCache.Testing
 __*Moq and NSubstitute mocking libraries for LazyCache*__

-If you want to mock the LazyCache caching service using Moq or NSubstitute rather than use the built-in fake provided by LazyCache, you're in the right place.
+If you want to mock the LazyCache caching service using Moq or NSubstitute you're in the right place.
 I've got you covered.

 ## Hang on a minute... but but why?
 LazyCache already provides a test class to do this?
 Yes, LazyCache does provide a ```MockCachingService``` for unit testing.
-It works as advertised for most cases __however__ it doesn't work for all.
+It works as advertised for some cases __however__ it doesn't work for all.

-If you're using Get\<T> you're out of luck.
-You'll get nulls.
+If the SUT is only using Get\<T> you're out of luck.
 Add\<T> followed by a Get\<T> won't do anything either.

 LazyCache.Testing.Moq and LazyCache.Testing.NSubstitute are the have your cake and eat it too solution.
 They are a cross between a mocked caching service and an in-memory provider.
 Some of the features include:
 - If the SUT populates the cache using Add\<T>, GetOrAdd\<T> or GetOrAddAsync\<T> no explicit set up is required, it just works.
 Create the mock and consume.